rfzeg/RoboND-Perception-Project/README.md

 1. Extract features of all objects
 2. Train SVM model on all objects
 3. Perform object recognition on objects
-4. Calculate the object's centroid

 **Part 4: Write output as yaml file**
+1. Calculate the object's centroid
-1. Pick Pose
+2. Pick Pose
-2. Name of the object
+3. Name of the object
-3. Position of a target dropbox
+4. Position of a target dropbox
-4. Robot arm to be used
+5. Robot arm to be used
-5. Test scene number
+6. Test scene number
+7. Populate ROS messages and call the service 'pick_place_routine'

 **Part 5: Complete Pick & Place (Extra Challenge)**
 1. Publish a point cloud that MoveIt can use to create a collision map